Membership Benefits

 The MHCC partners with local business, professional, industry-related organizations to deliver greater value by giving members access to a variety of free and low-cost events and programs around the region.
 Join the MHCC and discover the benefits of belonging to an influential organization.

-The Michigan Hispanic Chamber of Commerce is the premier gateway to the state’s 20,000 Hispanic businesses and over 500,000 Latino consumers.
+is the premier gateway to the state’s 25,000 Hispanic businesses and over 500,000 Latino consumers.
 MHCC members include automotive and other global suppliers that represent an array of industries with an international footprint and member firms that are among the largest Hispanic-owned firms both regionally and nationally.

 Named “Chamber of the Year” by the U.S. Hispanic Chamber of Commerce, the MHCC provides outstanding levels of service and support to our members.
 We are innovators, changing the way that Hispanic businesses advance in the marketplace.